nicolasduminil/50-shades-of-rest/README.md

 to the `Order` entity would be the child.
 This parent-child relationship is defined via a foreign key on the child side, referring to the parent.
 Hence, the child database table will have a primary key, to uniquely identify an order, and a foreign key, to identify the customer to which it belongs.
-By sharing the primary key between these two database table, no foreign key is required and, consequently, our data model is simpler.

 ## The repository module